Rejection Sampling is Optimal for Relative Entropy Coding: Abstract

 \section{Abstract}

-THIS PAPER IS ELIGIBLE FOR THE STUDENT PAPER AWARD.
 In relative entropy coding, a sender aims to design a stochastic code such that, on input {\boldmath $X \sim P_X$}, the receiver can generate a sample {\boldmath $Y \sim P_{Y \mid X}$}.
 It is a standard result that (1) this requires at least {\boldmath $\MI{X}{Y}$} bits, (2) the lower bound is achievable within a logarithmic gap, and (3) this gap cannot be reduced in general.
 The necessity of the gap suggests that mutual information is not the appropriate information measure for quantifying the rate of relative entropy coding.

 A potential alternative emerged in the work of Flamich et al.~\cite{flamich2025redundancy}, who proved a tighter lower bound of {\boldmath $\FI{X}{Y}$}, a quantity we call the \textit{functional information}.
-In this paper, we show this lower bound is tight by constructing the \emph{ring toss code}, an encoding method for rejection sampling which uses at most {\boldmath $\FI{X}{Y} + \log e$ bits}.
+In this paper, we construct the \emph{ring toss code}, an encoding method for rejection sampling which uses at most {\boldmath $\FI{X}{Y} + \log e$ bits}, hence obtaining a tight one-shot characterization of relative entropy coding.

 For the trivial channel \boldmath{$Y = X$}, our result recovers the noiseless source coding theorem within a small constant.
 For a general channel, it implies that the classical mutual information lower bound is achievable within {\boldmath ${\log(\MI{X}{Y} + 1) + 2.45}$} bits in general and within {\boldmath $1.45$} bits for singular channels, which are both the tightest bounds of their kind to date.
 Moreover, our one-shot result also recovers Sriramu and Wagner's asymptotic results on the second-order redundancy of relative entropy codes.